zachvalenta/jvns.ca/source/_posts/2016-04-24-how-regular-expressions-go-fast.markdown

 ### regular expressions: the university class

 I took a class on regular expressions in university.
-In them, I learned that you have "regular languages", which can be matched by determistic finite automata, or DFAs.
+In them, I learned that you have "regular languages", which can be matched by deterministic finite automata, or DFAs.
 I'm not going to explain what those are here because I do not have space but here is a DFA.
 It has two states, and its job is to detect strings with an even number of zeroes.

 <img src="/images/dfa.png">